 In any case where Banner determines to seek any form of accreditation, all standards of the accreditation body are important and must be followed.
-If Team Members are aware of any noncompliance with accreditation standards or misstatements to the accreditation body, they must report them immediately to Banner's Regulatory Program.
+If Team Members are aware of any noncompliance with accreditation standards or misstatements to the accreditation body, they must report them immediately to Banner's Regulatory Program or to Banner Plans and Networks Accreditation as applicable.